Trance-0/resume/_pages/about.md

 Some of the topics he is currently actively researching on are:

-- Large Language Models
+- Complex projective spaces
 - Computer Vision
-- Quantum Computing
+- Large Language Models

 ## Proposition 1